-Naruto Shippuden Box Set 8 is a three DVD set that contains episodes 89 through 100 of Naruto Shippuden.
+Naruto Shippuden Set 8 is a three-disc set that contains Episodes 89 through 100 of Naruto Shippuden.
 The first two discs contain four episodes each, while the third disc contains four episodes and the set’s special features.

 English Publisher: VIZ Media